8/30/2022 0 Comments

 Reagent RVD is a flexible direct PCR product for various research and clinical applications.
 The PCR testing industry is particularly price-conscious, with thin profit margins.
 As such, laboratories seek affordable and accurate solutions to offer clients the best services.

-Recent miniaturization studies confirm Reagent RVD facilitates extraction-free RT-PCR and qPCR for less than $1.70 per reaction.
-Typically, RNA and DNA extraction kits cost $4.00 ~ $7.00 per extraction (2~4 times more expensive than Reagent RVD).
+Recent miniaturization studies confirm Reagent RVD facilitates extraction-free RT-PCR and qPCR for less than the competition; especially when one factors in savings in time and consumable, that can translate to higher daily profits.
+Typically, the complete cost of RNA and DNA extraction kits cost $4.00 ~ $10.00 per extraction.
 Moreover, Reagent RVD even offers advantages over alternative direct PCR products currently on the market.

 Reagent RVD advantages over alternative direct PCR products: